Grant Writing Tips

 - Who is your audience?

-- Who will be involved in creating/building/completing your project?
+- Who will be involved in creating or building or completing your project?

 - What resources do you need?

-- How, exactly, do you intend to spend grant funds?
+- How, exactly, do you intent to spend the grant funds?

 - Salary for staff?